crummy/crummy.github.io/_posts/2022-07-30-hand-rolled-api-generator.md

 Hmm... is that more readable?
 If you'd prefer you can read the [actual code](https://github.com/crummy/java-typescript-api-generator/blob/main/src/main/java/com/malcolmcrum/typescriptapigenerator/typescriptgenerator/TypeScriptApiGenerator.java#L44) instead.
+Mine uses raw strings for simplicity, though I suggest using a templating engine instead.
 Here's what you might expect to see in the generated Typescript, as an example:

 ```typescript
 class UsersAPI {